Throttle / Pedal Position Sensor / Switch "A" Circuit Voltage Out of Range (P01201C)

 (b) Turn the crankshaft pulley and align its groove with the TDC timing mark of the timing chain cover.

-(c) Check that the timing marks of the camshaft timing gear assemblies and camshaft timing exhaust gear assemblies are aligned with the timing marks of the bearing cap as shown in the illustration.
+Check that the timing marks of the camshaft timing gear assemblies and

 HINT: